Understanding Your Recruitment Needs

 NACE Principles for Professional Practice

-The Office of Career Development at Nova Southeastern University (NSU) adheres to the Principles for Professional Practice set forth by the National Association of Colleges and Employers (NACE).
+Career Development at Nova Southeastern University (NSU) adheres to the Principles for Professional Practice set forth by the National Association of Colleges and Employers (NACE).
 Employers must follow guidelines to recruit students and alumni from NSU.

 Increase Your Visibility Through: